SoftwareAG/c8y-releasenotes/content/release-10-18-0/applications-10-18-0.md

 <tr>
 <td>Web SDK</td>
-<td>Opening the widget configuration for a microfrontend plugin multiple times does no longer cause performance issues in the UI.</td>
+<td>Opening the widget configuration for a micro frontend plugin multiple times does no longer cause performance issues in the UI.</td>

 <td>MTM-50306</td>
 <td>10.17.53.0</td>
 </tr>